Insurgency in Khyber Pakhtunkhwa: Death of Baitullah Mehsud and TTP counter-attacks

 As early as August 2009, the TTP leader, Baitullah Mehsud, was killed in a drone attack.
 This was later confirmed by captured chief spokesman Maulvi Umar.
 He was replaced by Hakimullah Mehsud.

 In early October 2009, the TTP started a string of bomb attacks in cities across Pakistan.
 The goal of the attacks was to show that the TTP militants were still a united fighting force following the death of their leader and to disrupt a planned military offensive into South Waziristan.
 Places targeted include the U.N.
-World Food Program offices in Islamabad a food store in Peshawar; military headquarters in Rawalpindi; a market in Shangla; the intelligence establishments in Lahore; the police stations in Kohat and Peshawar; the Islamic center at the International Islamic University in Islamabad; and Air Science Laboratories (ASL) Complex in Kamra.
+World Food Programme offices in Islamabad a food store in Peshawar; military headquarters in Rawalpindi; a market in Shangla; the intelligence establishments in Lahore; the police stations in Kohat and Peshawar; the Islamic center at the International Islamic University in Islamabad; and Air Science Laboratories (ASL) Complex in Kamra.
 November ended with a car bombing of Meena Bazaar, Peshawar killing 118 civilians.
 Additionally, November saw suicide bombings of the National Bank of Pakistan in Rawalpindi, a market in Charsadda, and six bombings in Peshawar including the regional headquarters of the ISI and the Judicial Complex.
-In 2013, the media reported that the mastermind of chain of attacks in 2009, Abdullah Umar, was brutalized and killed in a police encounter with Punjab Police in 2013.
+In 2013, the media reported that the mastermind of chain of attacks in 2009, Abdullah Umar, was brutalised and killed in a police encounter with Punjab Police in 2013.
 Media authorities identified Abdullah Umar as a law student of the International Islamic University and a son of army colonel.